 There’s no need to panic, though.
 In a well chosen spot, with reasonable care, crocosmia can bring you decades of pleasure, as they have for generations of gardeners.

 For best results, well-drained soil is crucial.
 Avoid or improve clay soil, or grow in raised beds or pots with a fast-draining soil mix.
 Crocosmia prefer full sun to part-shade in the South and full sun in the North.

 Plant corms after the last-frost date in spring.
 If necessary, store till then in open bags in a cool, dim, dry place.
 Plant with the pointed end up, 2-3” deep and about 8-10” apart.
 Water well.

 Foliage usually emerges within a couple of weeks.
 After bloom, allow the leaves to continue growing to feed the bulbs for increase and next year’s flowers.
 Remove only after they yellow into dormancy in the fall.

-Don’t be surprised if your dahlia tubers all look different.
-Some are long, some round; the ones from the Netherlands are often homely clusters of small tubers while the ones from Oregon are single, often larger tubers.
-Both will produce plants of equal quality, equally fast.
-The difference is simply due to the way the tubers are produced at our growers: small-scale, traditional growing in Oregon vs. modern “pot-root” production in Holland.
+Don’t be surprised if your dahlia tubers all look different – and unlike those from mainstream sources.
+The ones from the Netherlands are often scruffy clusters of tubers while the ones from our American growers are single, neatly trimmed tubers known as “chicken legs” (even though some of them look more like golf balls or string beans).
+All will produce plants of equal quality, equally fast.
+The difference is simply due to Nature’s diversity and the way the tubers are produced: small-scale, traditional growing in the US vs. modern “pot-root” production in Holland.

 Some of the tubers in the pot-root clusters may have “broken necks” and be dangling from the crown by just a few threads.
 You can leave them but since they probably won’t grow, you may want to break or cut them off.
 You only need one good, well-connected tuber in each cluster to make a full-size plant.